-- You must attach photo copies of all secondary identification, if any with your application.
-An assistant to a disable applicant who witnesses the signature or signs on the disabled customer’s behalf must present a photocopy of his or her ID.
+- You must attach photocopies of all secondary identification, if any, with your application.
+An assistant to a disabled applicant who witnesses the signature or signs on the disabled customer’s behalf must present a photocopy of his or her ID.

 - A person acting as an Identifying Witness (Form DS-71) must present a photocopy of his or her ID as well.

 STEP 5: Absence of One or Both Parents

 Both parents of a newborn baby must appear in person and sign the DS-11 in the presence of the Acceptance Agent.
 However, there are some exceptions.

 For one parent

 If only one parent is taking part in the application process, they must:

 - Appear in person with the newborn baby